hrr49-tully/Guitar-Centaur-Carousel-Service/README.md

 ## Usage

-> This is a standalone version of a photo carousel component from Guitar Center's UI.
+> This is a standalone version of the title card plus photo viewer/carousel component from Guitar Center's UI.

 ## Requirements